raeis-i/Ansible-Semaphore-Lab-With-Real-Example/README.md

 ### Task Templates
 A task is an instance of launching an Ansible playbook.
 You can create the task from Task Template by clicking the button Run/Build/Deploy for the required template.[More](https://docs.semui.co/user-guide/tasks)

-In this case we are going to create a task for taking backup from /etc every min to see cron.[More](https://crontab-generator.org/)
+In this case we are going to create a task for taking backup from /etc and save as tar in /tmp every min to test cron.[More](https://crontab-generator.org/)
 #### Task1:Run a task every min
     - Name: Take a copy from "/etc" every minute
     - Playbook Filename: cp.yml